Quick start guide

 Step 2 - Create assets

 This asset pack is intended to give you a playground, where you can practice creating assets for Virtoaster, without preparing new scene specifically for this purpose.
 You can also use your own scene instead, general principles are the same, just follow the guide carefully.

 Start with downloading the asset package.
 Advanced package contain:

 - 3d max scene, (3d max 2016 format, Corona render)

 - We do not provide complete set of textures due to legal reasons and their size, thus materials are set to a simple gray shader (basic Corona Mtl) and very basic lighting environment (Corona Sky and Corona Sun).

-the viewport and press “Point”.
-Press left mouse button to place points where you want
+viewport and press “Point”.
+Press left mouse button to place points where you want to travel

-to travel through the tour.
+through the tour.
 Click right mouse button to stop.
-Distribute points evenly
+Distribute points evenly throughout the

 Important: For the purpose of the tutorial you do not need more than 3-4 points, since you will have to render them, but it’s up to you.